 - Durability – Vape mods are usually pretty big.
 Not massive, but definitely bigger than your average ecig or pod mod vape.
 Modern design language has made vape mods a lot more pocketable, though non-vapers often still find them hilariously oversized for what they are.
 Me personally?
 I honestly do not mind the size of any of my vape mods.
 It’s a tradeoff, in my mind.
 If you want great battery life and lots of features, you need space inside the device to accommodate all these things.

 - Vapor Quantity – Because a vape mod can output at much higher levels than a traditional ecig or pod vape, you get much more vapor (especially if you use a sub-ohm tank or an RDA or RTA).
 Basically, if you want big clouds, you need to be using a vape mod.
-Big clouds require lots of power (and a decent tank), so if that’s what you want you need to pick yourself up a vape mod.
+Big clouds require lots of power (and a decent tank), so if that’s what you want you to need to pick yourself up a vape mod.

 Different Types of Vape Mod